rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

 {{% notice note %}}
 The dialog box to clone secret appears only for the builds that have a secret.
 {{% /notice %}}
 5. The build creation page appears and allows you to modify the build details.
-For more information about build creation, [click here](/developer-guide/create-software-packages/builds/build-creation).
+-
 6. After reviewing the field details of the build creation pages, click **Next**.
 The build is clone to the selected project.

 ## Related Links